RohitDusane/Stock-Price-Prediction-Simple-RNN/README.md

 mae_all = mean_absolute_error(y_test_inv.flatten(), y_pred_inv.flatten())
 ```

+The Simple RNN model shows good accuracy with lower test errors (MSE: 61.3, RMSE: 7.83) and a slight positive bias (2.37), indicating mild overprediction.
+Errors are reasonable for stock forecasting, but further tuning could improve bias and reduce occasional larger errors.

 ---

 ### ✅ Conclusion

 This Simple RNN model, trained on historical data, effectively predicts multiple future steps of a time series.
 While basic, this approach serves as a solid foundation for more advanced models like LSTM or GRU and architectures like Seq2Seq or attention-based models.